parshva-shah/UI-Solar-System-Flutter/README.md

 # UI-Solar-System

-UI Challenge of making a flutter app on Solar System giving its details.
+UI Challenge of making a flutter app on Exploring the Solar System with some detials and images of planets.

 ## ScreenShots